HMCS Oriole: History

 In 1984, Oriole returned to the East Coast of Canada, taking part in the 450th anniversary of Jacques Cartier's arrival in Quebec.
 The vessel participates in the annual Swiftsure Yacht Race on the West Coast of Canada.
 In March 2017, Oriole sailed for the East Coast of Canada to participate in the Tall Ships Regatta in Quebec and the Maritimes as part of Canada's 150th anniversary celebrations.
 Following the celebrations, Oriole underwent repairs at Lunenburg, Nova Scotia.

 On 29 May 2018, Oriole officially changed homeports, returning to Halifax.
 From June through September 2018, Oriole deployed to the St. Lawrence River and Great Lakes on a training tour, visiting several Canadian ports.
 In 2019, the vessel returned to the Great Lakes for its annual three-month training deployment, visiting several ports.

 Oriole celebrated her 100th anniversary in 2021 by making a series of port visits in Atlantic Canada.

+Oriole is the only Royal Canadian Navy ship that has the unique battle honour, "Dunkirk 1940", granted by perpetuation because she shares the name of a Royal Navy ship that won that honour.